 - Your voluntary admission of wrongdoing early in the case

-A defendant who presents one or more of the above may be given a lesser sentence by the judge.
+The judge may give a defendant who presents one or more of the above a lesser sentence.

-Unsure If You Should Take the Deal?
-Call Us!
+Unsure If You Should Take a Plea Deal?
+Call Us for Legal Help

-It may be tempting to accept a plea bargain, especially for a charge that you want to distance yourself from as soon as possible.
-But how can you be sure that the deal you’re taking is in your best interests?
+It may be tempting to accept a plea bargain for a sex crime, especially for a charge that you want to distance yourself from.
+Although a plea deal for this crime can result in a conviction on your record, how can you be sure accepting it is in your best interests?

-At the Simmrin Law Group, our Los Angeles criminal defense lawyers can evaluate your deal.
-We can help you determine whether what you’ve been offered is worth taking or if further negotiation is warranted.
+At Simmrin Law Group, our Los Angeles criminal defense attorneys can evaluate the prosecution’s offer and explain your options.
+We can help you determine if what you’ve been offered is worth taking or if you should pursue further negotiation.
+Call or contact us online for a free, confidential consultation.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form